 15 Glitter Life Hacks To Make Your World Sparkle

-Glitter is so very, very fun but it is useful too.
-These 15 glitter life hacks will make your world sparkle!
+Glitter is more fun than a unicorn crowning ceremony but it is useful too.
+These 15 glitter life hacks will make your world sparkle.

 1. Use eyeshadow and glitter to make your own nail polish colours…

 There are more interesting colours for eyeshadow than there are for nail varnish, and the glitter nail varnishes out there can be quite limited in their range.
 This tutorial shows you how to make glitter polish with new colours and textures.

 2. … But sometimes the best thing to do with glitter nail polish is remove it.

 LinRaptor shows you how it’s done.